10 Must-Do Adventures in Rapid City

 - Explore Badlands National Park - Riding through the Black Hills is pretty badass, until you drive on into the Badlands National Park.
 This 244,000 acre park puts the “bad” in badass.
 A geologic wonderland of rich fossil beds and sedimentary that’s been eroded and morphed over millions of years into light colored, heavily layered peaks.
 The tie-dye effect the formations have acquired are just one aspect of the national park you’ll be amazed by.

-- Ride a Single Track at Hanson-Larsen Memorial Park - Just over 30 miles of single track this park has a good mix of flow trail, without a ton of heavy technical.
+- Ride a Single Track at Hanson-Larsen Memorial Park - With more than 18 miles of single track this park has a good mix of flow trail, without a ton of heavy technical.
 Plenty of shade to sun, but geared towards the intermediate rider.
 Don’t be put off if it’s been awhile, there are easier routes, and harder ones as well, but this park definitely gives a healthy baseline for those looking for more than just a midday cycle ride.